SoniaMatranga/SoniaMatrangaTesi/README.md

 ## Key paths

-Directory model:
+Model directory:
-- `model/cleanrl`: contiene tutti i file [cleanrl](https://docs.cleanrl.dev/) che vanno montati sul pod scheduler
+- `model/cleanrl`: contains all files of [cleanrl](https://docs.cleanrl.dev/) that must be mounted on scheduler pod
-- `model/main.py`: contiene funzioni per esporre i suggerimenti dell'agente e per permettere la comunicazione tra il venv e prometheus
+- `model/main.py`: contains functions to expose agent suggestions and to allow communication between venv and prometheus
-- altri file usati nelle precedenti versioni e runs generata da cleanrl
+- other files used on previous versions

-Directory scheduler-plugins:
+Scheduler-plugins directory:
-- `scheduler-plugins/bulid/scheduler/Dockerfile`: dockerfile dello scheduler dal quale configuro l'installazione delle librerie per eseguire l'agente e attivo il venv
+- `scheduler-plugins/bulid/scheduler/Dockerfile`: scheduler dockerfile where it is configured the installation of new libraries to exec the mnodel and the venv is activated
-- `scheduler-plugins/cmd/sheduler/main.go`: avvia il modello e registra il custom plugin per lo scheduler
+- `scheduler-plugins/cmd/sheduler/main.go`: starts the model and registers the custom plugin for the scheduler
-- `scheduler-plugins/pkg/networktraffic/networktraffic.go`: file che definisce il custom plugin
+- `scheduler-plugins/pkg/networktraffic/networktraffic.go`: defines the custom plugin
-- `scheduler-plugins/pkg/networktraffic/prometheus.go`: funzioni di interazione tra custom plugine  prometheus nel caso in cui la comunicazione con l'agente dovesse fallire
+- `scheduler-plugins/pkg/networktraffic/prometheus.go`:functions for interaction between the custom plugin and Prometheus in case communication with the agent fails.
+Additionally, there are changes to library versions to ensure the repositories work correctly
-- sono presenti modifiche a versioni di librerie per far funzionare correttamente le repo
+See scheduler-plugins [README.md](scheduler-plugins/README.md) for more details.

-Directory venv:
+Venv directory:
-- `venv/lib/python3.9/site-packages/gymnasium/envs/classic_control/scheduling.py`: definizione dell'environment usato dall'agente dqn che si trova in model.
-Avvia anche app per visualizzare i grafici sull'agente.
+- `venv/lib/python3.9/site-packages/gymnasium/envs/classic_control/scheduling.py`: definition of the environment used by the DQN agent, which is located in the model.
+It also starts an app to visualize graphs on the agent.
-- `venv/lib/python3.9/site-packages/gymnasium/envs/classic_control/__init__.py`:per registrare il nuovo environment custom in gymnasium
+- `venv/lib/python3.9/site-packages/gymnasium/envs/classic_control/__init__.py`: registers the new custom environment in Gymnasium
-- `venv/lib/python3.9/site-packages/gymnasium/envs/classic_control/graph.py`: per gestire la creazione di grafici per valutare l'agente
+- `venv/lib/python3.9/site-packages/gymnasium/envs/classic_control/graph.py`: manages the creation of graphs to evaluate the agent

-File di configurazione:
+Configuration files:
-- `kind-config.yaml`: configurazione iniziale del cluster sul quale va aggiunto prometheus
+- `kind-config.yaml`: Initial cluster configuration where Prometheus needs to be added
-- `kube-scheduler.yaml`: configurazione del pod scheduler dove inserisco i volumi di pulgin, model e venv
+- `kube-scheduler.yaml`: Configuration of the scheduler pod where volumes of plugins, model, and venv are inserted
-- `networktraffic-config`: file di configurazione del custom scheduler da dove è possibile abliltare e disabilitare plugins e comportamenti di default dello scheduler e dove viene passato come argomenti l'address di prometheus.
+- `networktraffic-config`: Configuration file for the custom scheduler where plugins and default scheduler behaviors can be enabled or disabled.
+It passes Prometheus address as an argument.